vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/evan-miller.md

 #### Were you able to complete the base functionality?

 No, I am missing the functionality of having each folder expand when clicked upon.
 Time was the limiting factor, due to a slow work pace and missing a night to code to focus on my Demo Night performance.
 All the other functionality is there.
-Im happy with the result, but would of loved to implement that final piece.
+I'm happy with the result, but would of loved to implement that final piece.

 #### Which extensions, if any, did you complete?